abdulraheem-tech/BGR-Skywater130nm-PDK/README.md

 b) Voltage Headroom: Stacked transistors limit how low the main supply voltage can go.

 c) Start-up Dependency: Absolutely requires a robust start-up circuit to prevent failure at power-on.

+3.4  Bandgap Principle

+The condition for temperature independence of VREF is obtained by setting the derivative of VREF with respect to temperature equal to zero:

+dVREF/dT = dVBE/dT + α × (k/q) × ln(n) = 0     ...
+(3.5)

+Since dVBE/dT ≈ −2 mV/°C and k/q = 86.17 µV/K, the coefficient α can be determined from the area ratio n and the desired cancellation.
+When the cancellation condition is satisfied, VREF converges to a value that extrapolates to the silicon bandgap energy at 0 Kelvin:

+VREF ≈ Eg/q ≈ 1.12V    (extrapolated to 0K)     ...
+(3.6)

+At room temperature (300K), the practical bandgap reference voltage is approximately 1.2V due to the residual temperature dependence of higher-order terms.
+This explains why the classic bandgap reference output voltage is ~1.2V, regardless of the technology node or supply voltage (within limits).

+It should be noted that Equation (3.4) represents a first-order cancellation.
+In practice, VBE has a non-linear (higher-order) temperature dependence due to the temperature coefficient of IS.
+This results in a residual curvature in VREF versus temperature that requires additional compensation techniques (curvature correction) to reduce the TC below approximately 10 ppm/°C.

 ## 4. Design and Pre-layout Simulation
 For the practical implementation of the BGR circuit, the SkyWater SKY130 (130 nm) PDK is used.
 Before designing the complete circuit, the specific design requirements must be calculated.